ouspg/CompSec/Lab2_Network/README.md

 * Wordlist
 * Any code you created.
-* Detailed description on how you created the wordlist and how you did the brute force attack.
+* Detailed description of how you created the wordlist and how you did the brute force attack.

 <details>
 <summary>Hint</summary>